That-Cool-Coder/adventure-game/documentation/misc.md

 #### Buttons
 [Back to top](#contents-of-this-file)
-Buttons are from my guiElements 'package'.
+Buttons are from my guiElements 'package' of widgets.
 All button pressed are bound to mouseReleased(), so that a button gets clicked when the mouse is released, as is with html buttons.
 All widgets have mouseHovering() and isBeingClicked() methods.
 The difference is that isBeingClicked() checks the p5 variable mouseIsDown.
 When a button is bound to mouseReleased, it will be triggered at a point when mouseIsDown is NOT true.
 Therefore isBeingClicked() will return false when called from mouseReleased(), which is not what you want.
+Most functions that check buttons do not check if the mouse is pressed themselves; they are called from the global crntButtonChecks, which is run in the p5 function mouseReleased();